fibasile/fabacademy2014/public/about.md

 ###Career

 Since 1996 I served as project manager, consultant and technology officer in industrial and research projects of any size across Italy and Europe.
 I worked in the fields of cultural heritage, e-health, digital preservation, multimodal interfaces, web and mobile publishing.
 During my career I also founded two IT  start-ups, held workshops at international conferences and events, and have been interviewed by national and international press.
 My work experience allowed me to build a broad expertise in systems, web and mobile software development, open-source and open hardware, embedded programming, and electronics.

+###Education

+I hold a degree in Computer Science from the University of Pisa.

 ###Personal info